Sometimes nuclear weapons don't have to be detonated to cause disaster.

 Everything goes to plan until the English arms dealer Zawutu has set up to unwittingly play the part of supplier proves to be too good at his job.

 Hawthorn's Hill is a light-hearted novel about modern Africa, the follies of diplomacy, tribal conflict, and the characteristics of race and sex.

-Launched in February 2020 and available now on Amazon Kindle and from Whisper Publishing, (See their website) Denis' latest novel The Leak involves tragic deaths, the secret manufacture of a modified nerve agent and the often-conflicting efforts of the police, Security Service, a security company investigator, and the press to uncover the truth
+Relaunched in October 2020 and available now on Amazon Kindle and from Whisper Publishing, (See their website) Denis' latest novel The Leak involves tragic deaths, the secret manufacture of a modified nerve agent and the often-conflicting efforts of the police, Security Service, a security company investigator, and the press to uncover the truth

 Reviewed in the United Kingdom on 1 March 2020

 Six animal rights activists break into a laboratory and unwittingly stumble on a deadly nerve agent being secretly – and illegally – manufactured by the fictitious chemical giant, Biomed.
 Is the nerve agent for overseas export?
 Biomed’s CEO dealing with a Middle Eastern company is certainly suspicious.
 Within 24 hours, the activists all die, and the authorities suspect terrorism.
 With lax security at Biomed, a considerable sum spent repairing a supposedly disused laboratory (the one the animal rights activists broke into) and a glib explanation by the CEO, Biomed’s Chairman hires security consultant Dennis Royle to investigate.
 Teaming up with Julia Havers, a top journalist from a national paper, they attempt to solve the mystery.

 I thoroughly enjoyed reading The Leak.
 Denis Redmond certainly knows how to pen a page-turning book with believable characters, exciting plot, and a couple of unexpected twists thrown in for good measure.
 Definitely recommended.